 If accepted, this application allows the student to pursue the Honors Thesis Project.
 Honors is officially granted only when the student's two readers approve the completed thesis.

-Any of the three concentration programs (Civilization, Language, Literature) may be expanded into an Honors Concentration, provided that the student take a minimum of eleven courses.
-In addition to the standard requirement of nine courses, FREN 1980 (Senior Thesis) is to be taken both semesters.
+Students pursuing honors in French Studies must take a minimum of twelve courses.
+In addition to the standard requirement of ten courses, FREN 1980 (Senior Thesis) is to be taken both semesters.
 This independent study is designed for the student to devote time to thesis research and writing under the supervision of a thesis advisor.

 The student is expected to work in close consultation with his/her thesis advisor and to respect deadlines for completion of the outline, drafts, and the final version of the thesis, which at the latest must be submitted by the end of the week after Spring Recess (see deadlines for 2013-2014 below).
 It is expected that the student and the thesis advisor will establish a schedule and meet on a regular basis through the entire year.
 (Meetings once every two weeks on average, particularly during the spring semester, are encouraged).
 The second reader may or may not be from the Department of French Studies, and may be consulted less frequently during the earlier stages of the research/writing, according to their availability and the student’s needs.
 However, the student is expected to share at least one advanced draft with the second reader before the final submission.

 The final complete version of the thesis must be submitted by 15 April.
 Students should submit one copy to each reader and one electronic and one hard copy of the thesis to the Concentration advisor.

 Work submitted after the final submission deadline will not be accepted for Honors.
 In such cases, a grade will be given for the Senior Thesis course, but Honors cannot be awarded.